ionicastefan20/ChessEngine/README.md

 reaching that stage.
 It also makes the castling a priority, which means that as soon as a castling move is available, it will be chosen.
 Also, the pawns can make the en passant move (which is also prioritized).
 A pawn that reached the final row, can be promoted to a better piece, randomly chosen.

+--- FiNAL STAGE ---

+For the final stage we have implemented a negamax algorithm with alpha-beta pruning.
+The negamax algorithm starts with the current board state and generates all the possible moves from this state.
+Next up, we iterate through all the possible moves, adn for each of them we artificially make that move and make another call to the negamax algorithm with the specific parameters (adding +1 to the depth in the tree).
+On each call of negamax we check if we have reached a leaf node in our tree, and in that case we make a call to the evaluation function (which we will get back to in just a second).
+The difference between negamax and a normal minimax is just an implementation difference, since we have used the formula max(a,b) = -min(-a,-b) to reduce from 2 calls to the recursive (which would have been the case in the minimax algorithm) to just 1 in negamax.
+We have implemented one more rule though, on each node in the tree that we reach (on every call of the recursive function) we add a bonus to the evaluation if that specific state in the tree generates a check (if the opponent generates a check will make it less likely for us to go down that path in the tree, and if we give a check we add a considerable bonus on going down that path), this is the meaning of the variable "check_bonus" that we have used.

+For the evaluation function we made use of 2 heuristics: one is based on the material score and the other one on the mobility score.
+The material score gives bonus points for the difference of pieces on the chess board (a move where we take the opponent's queen is highly favorable for us, but a move where we lose a queen is highly unfavorable for us).
+The other heuristic is the mobility score and forces pieces to certain position on the chess board, based on how valuable it is for that piece to be on that square (it is highly unfavorable for the king to be pushed up to the board, so we will force it into our "home base" where he is more protected, same for pieces such as queens, rooks, bishops, which are favored to be highly pushed onto the board so they can be more aggressive towards the enemy's side of the board).
+The difference in our evaluation function from one made specifically for normal chess (we made one for 3 check chess obviously) is that the pieces are much more aggressive and on every on every opportunity they have to give a check to the opponent, they take it (A good offense if a strong defense :D).
+On the same note, our bot tries its hardest to avoid checks and if it sees that in the further depths of the tree the opponent has the chance to give a check, it tries its best to avoid that path and not let the opponent give a check to us.

 ## Responsabilities

 For the first stage, we all worked together on developing the structure of the project and the logic behind it.